Learn how to create SVG files directly in Silhouette Studio with this easy tutorial.

 STEP 4

-Select all three circles, open the Modify panel and select the Weld tool to weld the circles together.
+Click to select all three circles, open the Modify panel (right side of screen) and select “Weld” to weld the circles together.
+When you weld items together, they cut out as one shape instead of individual shapes.

 STEP 5

-Continue to draw shapes using the Drawing tools to draw the cherry.
-You can use the freehand drawing tool to draw the stem and the white portion of the cherry.
+Draw a cherry using the ellipse tool and the stem using the freehand tool.
+The freehand tool is located right below the Drawing Tools on the left side of the screen.
 Do not weld the items of the cherry together since you want to cut out each piece separately.

 STEP 6

 Using the Color Fill Panel, fill each shape with a color.
+Select each shape one by one, open the Color Fill panel, and click on the color that you want the shape to be.
 This will allow you to cut by color.
 If you would like to see exactly how the design will be cut, hit the “Send” button in the upper right.
 Each color represents a separate layer of the SVG design.

 STEP 7